shekfeh/gromacs-tutorials/2_methane_in_water/README.md

 file notice that there is an `[ angles ]` section as promised.
 You'll also want to rename the compound in `topol.top`.
 Take a look and explore each file.
 Chapter 5 of the Gromacs manual will help you understand the topology file more.

+For those who use *gmx pdb2gmx* to generate topologies for large proteins, things can get more complicated.
+This is merely a simple example, and really we probably could have found this topology somewhere else.

 ### Solvate system